 - To find out how we support children and young people to study music and how to apply for bursary funding, please contact [email protected]

 We have two primary bursaries that are run by the team at Sage Gateshead.
 Details of how to apply are provided when accepting a place on the programme following the audition process.
-Applications must be received by the middle of July and decisions are normally made within a fortnight.
+Applications must be received by the deadline in July and decisions are normally made within a fortnight.
 Please also see below for information on external bursaries that are available.

 Music and Dance Scheme

 Students on our Centre for Advanced Training are entitled to apply for a bursary from the Department for Education’s Music and Dance Scheme.
 These are means tested bursaries based on a calculation of household income, taking into account other factors, such as benefits and number of people in household.
-Those who have a household income (after deductions) of less than £30,227 will receive £3,686 (17/18 figures).
-In 2018/19 CAT core curriculum fee will be £2,800 for the year, the remaining c.£900 can be used for a second study or youth ensemble, or for external activity.
+Those who have a household income (after deductions) of less than £31,139 will receive £3,798 (20/21 figures).
+In 2021/22 CAT core curriculum fee will be £2,800 for the year, the remaining c.£1,000 can be used for a second study or youth ensemble, or for external musical activity.
 It can also be used for music related costs such as materials or even travel costs.

-We have an allocation of 70 grants per year from the Department for Education, if every applicant needed the full amount this would be granted (in 16/17 this was around 35% of our students).
+We have an allocation of 70 grants per year from the Department for Education, if every applicant needed the full amount this would be granted (in 20/21 this was more than 50% of our students).
 As the CAT has a student intake of around 80 – 85 students each year, there is a higher chance than you might think that you would be eligible, so we strongly recommend that you apply.
-Partial bursaries are issued up to a maximum household income of £66,498.
+Partial bursaries are issued up to a maximum household income of £68,507.

-Our Youth Ensemble, Foundation Strings and Step Up Programme students can apply for funding from the David Goldman Bursary, a private fund that is managed by the Community Foundation.
-This is assessed using similar criteria to the Music and Dance Scheme, but as the assessments are done in house, with the guidance of a committee chosen by the Community Foundation, we are able to occasionally accept appeals for special circumstances, and there is a section on the application form for you to provide this.
+Our Youth Ensemble, Foundation Strings and Step Up Programme students can apply for funding from the David Goldman Bursary, a private fund that is managed by the Community Foundation, and the Saturday Programme bursary.
+We assess this using information on household income, housing status, free school meals and family size.
+As the assessments are done in house, with the guidance of a committee, we are able to accept appeals for special circumstances.

 The money available each year can vary depending on how financial markets are performing, and is finite.
 Therefore a greater volume of applicants, or poorly performing financial markets, can result in participants receiving a different amount than the previous year.
 We prioritise households with an income of below £30,000, and would therefore suggest if you have a household income above this amount that you also investigate the other bursaries recommended below.